shivsundarbera/Attendance-System-Project-Using-Face-Recognition/README.md

 # Attendance-System-Project-Using-Face-Recognition
-Make sure default python version is 3.8 for you system.
+Make sure default python version is 3.8 for your system.

 ### PREREQUISITES #####
 -----------------------------